 Note that the Seamless Summer Option Age/Grade Group Meal Pattern Portion Sizes Exemption does not apply to SFSP.
-An SFA CE may administer OVS at a non-school site.

 SFAs operating open and restricted open sites that are having difficulty implementing the NSLP meal pattern for each age/grade group may be able to implement meal pattern flexibility for comingled age/grade groups.
 Specifically, USDA allows flexibility in the pre-K meal pattern for CEs that are serving meals to pre-K students in the same service area at the same time as older age/grade groups.
 With this flexibility, CEs may serve the pre-K students the same meal pattern as the kindergarten students at the meal service.
 This flexibility is based on the CE's ability to identify the age/grade groups of children and the amount of time to serve the meals.
 However, TDA encourages CEs to evaluate a variety of servicing strategies that will allow them to serve the pre-K meal pattern to pre-K children before utilizing this flexibility.